 Amway is the powerhouse in the network marketing industry, the big dog.
-They are the top company in terms of revenue, and they have a 50+ year history.
+They are the top company in terms of revenue, and they have a 60+ year history.

 They’ve been there and done that and they have set several important precedents in the industry, especially their historic court case with the FTC in 1979.

 Many top earners in many network marketing companies started in Amway.
 That’s where they learned leadership, people skills and network marketing.

 The lessons and skills that Amway reps learn from their motivational organizations are very valuable and can be applied to build a successful business in MANY different industries.

 I am eternally grateful for the lessons I learned during my 2.5 years with the company.
 No, I’m not a rep anymore, and haven’t been for more than a decade now, but the skills I developed helped me immensely in my military career and my entrepreneurial endeavors.

 What I want to do in today’s post is share some of the top network marketing lessons I learned during my time in Amway.